How News Aggregator Apps Personalize Content in 2026

 What is better for busy professionals: an app feed or a daily digest?

-If you need broad discovery, app feeds are stronger.
-If you need fast prioritization with less context switching, digest workflows are usually better.
+For broad discovery, app feeds are stronger.
+For fast prioritization with less context switching, digest workflows are usually better.
 Many teams use both: feeds for discovery, digests for daily decision review.
+Microsoft's 2025 Work Trend data shows the average worker already processes about 117 emails per day, so reducing one more open-ended feed with a scheduled digest pays off quickly.

 Related Reads